Astro-85/SSR-EvRelPred/README.md

 - All model choices are available under `code/mdl_selector.py`

-See [EXPTS.md](EXPTS.md) for detailed usage and reproducing numbers in the paper.

 # Logging

 Logs are stored inside `tmp/` directory.
 When you run the code with $exp_name the following are stored: